 Lodge a claim with ACC even if the injury appears to be minor

-These injuries to the heart are always severe - never minor - and the damage may be long-lasting and, in some cases, permanent.
-Whatever your injury may be, we may never know, so my advice is to plan for the worst while expecting the best.
-Even if you feel the harm has been minimal and transient, you must still lodge a claim with ACC: you may feel a lot better today, but what about in a year from now or even ten years?
+Any injury to the heart is severe - never minor - and the damage may be long-lasting and, in some cases, permanent.
+Whatever your injury may be, we may never know to true extent and implications, so I advise planning for the worst while expecting the best.
+Even if you feel the harm has been minimal and transient, still create the paper trail, including lodging a claim with ACC: you may feel a lot better today, but what about a year from now or even ten years?
 So be sure to lodge the paperwork without delay: don't wait, or it will be too late.

 Your Dr is obliged to file your claim

 It is not for your doctor to decide on the merits of a claim with ACC for a vaccine-related injury: that is the role of ACC's assessors to decide its validity.
-However, should your doctor refuse to lodge a claim, consider changing doctors and hiring an ACC advocate (I can assist you with finding one).
+However, consider changing doctors if your doctor refuses to lodge a claim.

 Expect ACC to reject your claim; it is pretty much standard procedure.
-They work on the basis that as many as 80% of applicants will give up at that point, but not you!
-Since you know it is standard procedure, you are ready to proceed to the next stage, which is to appeal.
-I recommend you hire either an ACC Advocate or an ACC lawyer.
+As many as 80% of applicants will give up at that point, but not you!
+Since you know it is standard procedure to reject a claim, you are ready to proceed to the next stage, which is to appeal.
+I recommend you hire either an ACC Advocate or an ACC lawyer at the beginning.

-Proceed with lodging the appeal, and make sure you turn up to the hearing with your lawyer, advocate or both.
+Proceed with lodging the appeal, and make sure you attend the hearing with your lawyer.
 Do not turn up to a hearing without professional heavyweights supporting you.
-When they see you coming, they will accept your appeal because they are already far too stressed and overworked, and you are far from easy meat and already proving to be too much trouble!
+When they see you coming, they will probably accept your appeal because they are already far too stressed and overworked, and you are far from easy meat and already proving too much trouble!